hashicorp/vault-plugin-database-oracle/README.md

 For other platforms, there are not currently pre-built binaries available.

 Before building, you will need to download the Oracle Instant Client library, which is available from [Oracle](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
 Download the SDK package to get the headers and download the Basic package to get the libraries for your platform.
-The libraries and headers should be installed at one of the standard locations for your platform (e.g. on macOS, `/usr/local/include`&`/usr/local/lib` or `~/include`&`~/lib`).
+Inside the SDK package's subfolder: `instantclient_<version>/sdk/include/` are a number of header files.
+Similarly, inside the Basic package's subfolder: `instantclient_<version>/` are a number of library files.
+These will need to be placed into the standard locations for your platform.

+For instance, if you are using MacOS, place the header files from the SDK package into either `/usr/local/include/` or `~/include/`.
+Similarly, place the library files from the Basic package into either `/usr/local/lib/` or `~/lib/`

+Next, ensure that you have [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) installed on your system.
+For MacOS, you can install it using `brew install pkg-config`.

-Next, create a [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) file to point to the library.
+Create a `pkg-config` file to point to the library.
 Create the file `oci8.pc` on your `PKG_CONFIG_PATH`.

 An example `oci8.pc` for macOS is: